 Monday through Thursday Status meeting occurs at 4 PM US CDT

-Bi-weekly Tuesday Technical Steering Committee (TSC) meeting occurs at 8 – 9 PM US CDT via Zoom
+The Technical Steering Committee (TSC) meets every 2nd and 4th Tuesday at 8 – 9 PM US CDT via Zoom

 Monthly Infrastructure Meeting occurs after the 4th Tuesday of the month after the TSC meeting for 30 minutes